donbeave/interview/README.md

 Quicksort operates in `O(N*logN)` time.
 This is generally true of the divide-and-conquer algorithms, in which a recursive method divides a range of items into two groups and then calls itself to handle each group.
 In this situation the logarithm actually has a base of `2`: The running time is proportional to `N*log2N`.

+# Top 10 Object Oriented Design Principles

+1. *DRY (Don't repeat yourself)* - avoids duplication in code.
+2. *Encapsulate what changes* - hides implementation detail, helps in maintenance
+3. *Open Closed design principle* - open for extension, closed for modification
+4. *SRP (Single Responsibility Principle)* - one class should do one thing and do it well
+5. *DIP (Dependency Inversion Principle)* - don't ask, let framework give to you
+6. *Favor Composition over Inheritance* - code reuse without cost of inflexibility
+7. *LSP (Liskov Substitution Principle)* - sub type must be substitutable for super type
+8. *ISP (Interface Segregation Pricinciple)* - avoid monilithic interface, reduce pain on client side
+9. *Programming for Interface* - helps in maintenance, improves flexibility
+10. *Delegation principle* - don't do all things by yourself, delegate it

 ### TODO

 1. triangular numbers